This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 - Lot-sizing procedure for each operation

-The last stage of the history of ERP is manufacturing resource planning.
+The last stage of the ERP evolution is manufacturing resource planning.

 In the 1980s, vendors added more manufacturing processes to MRP to make the process easier and more accurate.
-And this new system is named manufacturing resource planning (MRP II).
+This new system is called manufacturing resource planning (MRP II).

-Manufacturing Resource Planning or MRP II utilizes software applications, Applications for coordinating manufacturing processes.
+Manufacturing Resource Planning or MRP II utilizes software applications and applications for coordinating manufacturing processes.
 Processes from product planning, parts purchasing, and inventory control to product distribution.

 For the first time in the 1990s, The Gartner Group used the term ERP.